oncomouse/courses/2020/engl460fall2020/07-hypertext.md

 # Twine

 All of the above games were made use [Twine](https://twinery.org/), a program that makes it simple to create interactive fiction and games.
-Twine is built around HTML and CSS, and also uses a lot of syntax similar to Markdown, to make it easy to create interactive games.
+Twine is built around HTML and CSS.
+It makes creating interactive games easy.

+Here's a quick video overview of using Twine to create interactive fiction:

+<p class="text-center"><iframe width="560" height="315" src="https://www.youtube.com/embed/ZnARX2ToqYc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

+Here's [another helpful tutorial for designing Twine games](http://www.adamhammond.com/twineguide/) that is specifically geared toward English Majors.

+# Why Twine?

+[The final project](../engl460fall2020.html#final-project) in this class asks you to create a website or other internet artifact that responds to some of the principles we have explored in class.
+Twine is an easy way to create an interactive game that can meet a variety of needs for a variety of audiences.
+Exploring more about Twine would be a good way to think about something to make for the final project.